-- Data enters slot 1 via a 10/100/1000 Ethernet port.
-The data is passed to slot 2 over the stacking cable connection, then exits slot 2 via one of its 10/100/1000 Ethernet. - The stacking connection between slots 1 and 2 goes down unexpectedly.
+- Data enters slot 1 via an Ethernet port.
+The data is passed to slot 2 over the stacking cable connection, then exits slot 2 via one of its Ethernet ports. - The stacking connection between slots 1 and 2 goes down unexpectedly.
 Data can no longer travel directly between slot 1 and 2.